Skip to content

 Configuration#

-Once the lab is deployed with containerlab, users need to configure the lab nodes to forward and receive traffic.
+During the lab deployment and test execution the following configuration is applied to the lab nodes to forward and receive traffic.

-SR Linux node comes up pre-configured with the commands listed in srl.cfg file which configure IPv4 addresses on both interfaces and install a static route to route the traffic coming from ixia-c.
+SR Linux node comes up pre-configured with the commands listed in srl.cfg file which configure IPv4 addresses on both interfaces and install a static route to forward the traffic coming from ixia-c.

 Execution#